1. What type of curriculum does Stonehill International School (SIS) offer?

 12. Does SIS offer After School Activities?

-Yes, SIS does offer After School Activities such as Horse Riding, Aero Modelling, Coding and Robotics, Football, Swimming, Basketball, Arduino based electronics, Community Service activities, Musical theatre, etc.
+Yes, SIS does offer After School Activities such as Horse Riding, Aero Modelling, Media Club, Photography, Creative Writing, Coding and Robotics, Football, Swimming, Tennis, Basketball, Taekwondo, Yoga, Community Service activities, Drama,Chess, etc.

 13. Are there field trips during the year?

 Yes, field trips are an important part of the educational programme at Stonehill.
-Students are taken for day trips, overnight camps and 2 – 5 day field trips in different parts of India.
+Students are taken for day trips, overnight camps and 2 – 5 day field trips to different parts of India.

 14. Are there any private instrumental music lessons offered at SIS?